 - A. Both parties to this Agreement recognize the Shawnee Education Association is the sole representative of the faculty in all matters affecting wages, hours, or terms or other conditions of employment.
 Association membership is annual with the membership year being September 1 through August 31.
-Once a member enrolls such membership shall be continuous thereafter for each subsequent membership year unless the individual cancels their membership. - B. Any individual who wishes to cancel their membership must notify the Association Treasurer in writing between August 1 and August 15th.
-A member may cancel their membership outside of the aforementioned cancellation period but shall be responsible for all remaining dues and assessments of the current membership year and by such cancellation acknowledges that he/she is forgoing any rights specifically reserved to members of the Association.
+Once a faculty member enrolls as an Association member such membership shall be continuous thereafter for each subsequent membership year unless the individual cancels their membership.
+The member and Association must provide written notification to the University Payroll Department of a member's cancellation.
+Upon receipt of such notice, the membership dues will cease to be deducted beginning with the next full pay period. - B. Any individual who wishes to cancel their membership must notify the Association Treasurer in writing between August 1 and August 15th.
+A member may cancel their membership outside of the aforementioned cancellation period but shall be responsible to the Association for all remaining dues and assessments of the current membership year and by such cancellation acknowledges that he/she is forgoing any rights specifically reserved to members of the Association.